Mandan Theatre - 210 W Main St - aka "Chicago Place"

 Showboat Cinema I & II c.
 1982

 In 2007, the City of Mandan asked for proposals for redevelopment of several downtown properties.
-Sandi and Scott McFall play to convert the building to a live-entertainment and dinner theater venue was accepted and the building sold to McFall Publishing for $1.
-The $500,000 renovation project started in March 2008, Mysteria Theater opened in December.
+Sandi and Scott McFall won the competition and the City sold the building for $1 to McFall Publishing.
+The building was converted to a live-entertainment and dinner theater.
+The $500,000 renovation project started in March 2008 and Mysteria Theater opened in December.

 The building was rewired, replumbed and refurbished including new lighting and sound systems.
 Five coats of wax were troweled onto the walls and small pieces of glass shot into the black ceiling, creating a sparkling canopy above diners.
 The main room features four art deco lights from the original theater and seats 150-180 for dinner.
 The sloped floor from the original structure has been converted to level terraces stepping down to the 30-foot stage and its fiber-optic curtain, which once hung in Caesar's Palace in Las Vegas.